18

 Spare offcuts of walnut and plywood, with 19mm dowels from woodies (if you’re in the US, woodies is what Lowe’s would be if they dropped their timber standards significantly and jacked up their prices by 50%).
 The dowels drop into the bench dog holes:

-In theory this would work on any set of two holes, but it turns out there’s just enough variation in spacing that it only works for this pair 🙁 Next time I build a workbench, I’ll be a lot more precise with a few things and dog hole placement is one of them.… Read the rest
+In theory this would work on any set of two holes, but it turns out there’s just enough variation in spacing that it only works for this pair 🙁 Next time I build a workbench, I’ll be a lot more precise with a few things and dog hole placement is one of them.
+Still, this is the best placed pair for sawing for me, so it could have been much worse.
+Tried it out in anger making some small parts and it works nicely.
+Not sure how much abuse it’ll stand but it doesn’t feel too precious.
+About those small parts:

 Kneedeep in shavings and carrying on